“Do I need to have a virtual assistant website before I launch?”

 8. Testimonials from Clients And Case Studies

 Your virtual assistant website needs to showcase your previous success working with other clients.
 That is social proof.
 People want to see that other people already love your work before they commit.
-Strong testimonial will do your marketing for you even in your absence.
+Strong testimonials will do your marketing for you even in your absence.

 The result of showcasing testimonials is that prospects will be confident in your abilities.
-That is why you should

 If you don’t have testimonial and don’t know how to get great ones then you’d love my testimonial request kit.